 - Lack of discipline

 In most cases, there isn’t much you can do to keep people from quitting your business.
+If someone is determined to quit, they will.

 All of these things will help with the MLM Revolving Door Syndrome, but they won’t eliminate it.